DucAnhishere/Students-Management/README.md

-Hey, this is just an assignment for my C/C++ class :)
+Hey, this is an assignment for my C/C++ class :)
+The code looks kinda noob but i tried <3